Manx2 Flight 7100: Aftermath

+The preliminary investigation report stated that the crew breached air safety regulations on all three approaches by descending below the decision height of 200 ft before initiating a missed approach.

 In December 2012, Manx2 ceased operations and the company was liquidated.
 In January 2013, as a result of a management buyout, the assets of the company and the whole management team transferred to its successor, Citywing.
 Citywing subsequently ceased all operations in March 2017.

 Following the release of the final report, family members of those bereaved in the accident as well as those injured announced intentions to pursue legal action against all three companies involved in the accident.
 An inquest was held in June 2014, in which a jury returned verdicts of accidental death on all six victims.

-On 9 February 2015, the accident was featured in the episode "No Clear Options/Third Time Unlucky" of Mayday, which was known as Air Crash Investigation in UK, Australia, South Africa ,and Asia, and Air Disasters in the United States.
-The investigative team of the incident, however, declined to co-operate with the program makers out of respect for the survivors and victims' families.
+On 9 February 2015, the accident was featured in the episode "No Clear Options/Third Time Unlucky" of Mayday, which was known as Air Crash Investigation in UK, Australia, South Africa, and Asia, and Air Disasters in the United States.
+The investigative team of the incident declined to co-operate with the program makers out of respect for the survivors and victims' families, although one of the investigators did appear in the programme.
 In February 2017, it was featured in the installment titled "No Clear Options," installment 9 in Season 8 of Air Disasters, which was transmitted on the Smithsonian Institution's basic-cable Smithsonian Channel.